Warm Homes on Prescription

 Support is assessed through means testing and provided to residents who:

-- Have long-term health conditions made worse by the cold (see agreed conditions in the box opposite)
+- Have long-term health conditions made worse by the cold

 - Live within Newark & Sherwood District Council area

 - Have a gross household income not exceeding £30K per annum, including benefits.
 (This upper limit applies to families of 3 or more occupants, and reduces to £20K for couples and £16K for single occupancy households excl.
 PIP/DLA/CA)

 - Have savings and investments of no more than £16,000

 - Own their own home or privately rent* their home

 Qualifying residents will get a home visit to check the need for a heating upgrade/insulation measures and to asses income and savings levels.
 Supporting evidence will need to be supplied.

 The project will also signpost you to existing local services offering: